russelsantos19/100-days-of-code/r1-log.md

 ### R1D18
 Today I finalize and clean the code and design in my simple sign-in/sign-up page based on what my mentor told me.
 I also created a close button.
 What a great day, I learn a lot.
 Tomorrow I plan to begin the side menu for my website.

+### R1D19
+Today I began the side menu of my website and I'll try to finish it tomorrow.
+I'll try to finish this project website before the end of this challenge.
+I really learn a lot not just by watching, not by reading, but by coding.